 It might be expected that it would suffice for the entry for “moral anti-realism” to contain only some links to other entries in this encyclopedia.
-It could contain a link to “moral realism” and stipulate the negation of the view there described.
+It could contain a link to “moral realism” and stipulate the negation of the view described there.
 Alternatively, it could have links to the entries “anti-realism” and “morality” and could stipulate the conjunction of the materials contained therein.
 The fact that neither of these approaches would be adequate—and, more strikingly, that following the two procedures would yield substantively non-equivalent results—reveals the contentious and unsettled nature of the topic.

 “Anti-realism,” “non-realism,” and “irrealism” may for most purposes be treated as synonymous.
-Occasionally, distinctions have been suggested for local pedagogic reasons (see, e.g., Wright 1988a; Dreier 2004), but no such distinction has generally taken hold. (“Quasi-realism” denotes something very different, to be discussed in supplementary section 3.1 below.)
+Occasionally, distinctions have been suggested for local pedagogic reasons (see, e.g., Wright 1988; Dreier 2004), but no such distinction has generally taken hold. (“Quasi-realism” denotes something very different, to be described below.)
 All three terms are to be defined in opposition to realism, but since there is no consensus on how “realism” is to be understood, “anti-realism” fares no better.
-Crispin Wright (1992: 1) writes that “if there ever was a consensus of understanding about ‘realism’, as a philosophical term of art, it has undoubtedly been fragmented by the pressures exerted by the various debates—so much so that a philosopher who asserts that she is a realist about theoretical science, for example, or ethics, has probably, for most philosophical audiences, accomplished little more than to clear her throat.”
+Crispin Wright (1992: 1) comments that “if there ever was a consensus of understanding about ‘realism’, as a philosophical term of art, it has undoubtedly been fragmented by the pressures exerted by the various debates—so much so that a philosopher who asserts that she is a realist about theoretical science, for example, or ethics, has probably, for most philosophical audiences, accomplished little more than to clear her throat.”
 This entry doesn’t purport to do justice to the intricacy and subtlety of the topic of realism; it should be acknowledged at the outset that the fragmentation of which Wright speaks renders it unlikely that the label “moral anti-realism” even succeeds in picking out a definite position.
 Yet perhaps we can at least make an advance on clearing our throats.

-- 1. Characterizing moral anti-realism
+- 1. Characterizing Moral Anti-realism

-- 2. Who bears the burden of proof?
+- 2. Who Bears the Burden of Proof?

-- 6. Conclusion
+- 4. Conclusion